fsuri/Pequin-Artifact/README.md

 - If using Ubuntu 18.04, use `sudo apt install libevent-openssl-2.1-6 libevent-pthreads-2.1-6` instead for openssl and pthreads.

-- (not carefully vetted) To build on Ubuntu 22.04 or later:
+- To build on Ubuntu 22.04 or later (not carefully vetted):

    Add these to the end of your `/etc/apt/sources.list`:
    ```
    deb     http://archive.ubuntu.com/ubuntu/ focal main